karabays/node-red-contrib-kanboard/readme.md

 API endpoint: The url shown in your server's settings page.
 Usually something like `https://YOUR_SERVER/jsonrpc.php`

 Tested for user credentials so use your username and your personal api token.
-But it will also work for application credentials filled according to apir documentation.
+But it will also work for application credentials filled according to api documentation.

 ## Kanboard Node